slofurno/gitlander/readme.md

 git clone http://gitlander.com/slofurno/finaltest.git
 ```

-view the contents of your repo on gitlander.com
+View the contents of your repo on gitlander.com